NFL playoff bracket: Advanced model reveals picks for the NFL Divisional Round

-2026 NFL playoff bracket picks: Model gives score predictions, best bets, player props for Divisional Round
+2026 NFL playoff bracket picks: Model reveals score predictions, player props, best bets for Divisional Round

 SportsLine's model has analyzed the NFL playoff bracket and locked in its score predictions, best bets, and prop picks for the NFL Divisional Round